Reviewed Date: 11/11/2022

-“Management” as defined by the DOL regulation (Section 541.102) “includes, but is not limited to, activities such as interviewing, selecting, and training of employees; setting and adjusting their rates of pay and hours of work; directing the work of employees; … appraising employees’ productivity and effi ciency for the purpose of recommending promotions or other changes in status; handling employee complaints and grievances; disciplining employees; planning the work; determining the techniques to be used; determining the type of materials, supplies, machinery, equipment or tools to be used or merchandise to be bought, stocked and sold; providing for the safety and security of the employees or the property; planning and controlling the budget.”
+“Management” as defined by the DOL regulation (29 C.F.R. § 541.102) “includes, but is not limited to, activities such as interviewing, selecting, and training of employees; setting and adjusting their rates of pay and hours of work; directing the work of employees; … appraising employees’ productivity and efficiency for the purpose of recommending promotions or other changes in status; handling employee complaints and grievances; disciplining employees; planning the work; determining the techniques to be used; determining the type of materials, supplies, machinery, equipment or tools to be used or merchandise to be bought, stocked and sold; providing for the safety and security of the employees or the property; planning and controlling the budget and monitoring or implementing legal compliance measures.”
 This is not an exhaustive list, and other activities also may be management duties.

 The phrase “two or more other employees means two full-time employees or their equivalent.”
 29 C.F.R § 541.104(a).
 “The supervision can be distributed among two, three or more employees, but each such employee must customarily and regularly direct the work of two or more other full-time employees or their full-time equivalent (FTE).”
 29 C.F.R. § 541.104(b).
 “An employee who merely assists the manager of a particular department and supervises two or more employees only in the actual manager’s absence does not meet this requirement.
 Hours worked by an employee cannot be credited more than once for different executives.
-Thus shared responsibility for supervision of the same two employees in the same department does not satisfy this requirement.”
-29 C.F.R. § 541.104(d)(e).
+Thus shared responsibility for supervision of the same two employees in the same department does not satisfy this requirement.
+However, a full-time employee who works four hours for one supervisor and four hours for a different supervisor can be credited as a half-time employee for both supervisors” 29 C.F.R. § 541.104(d).
 In Secretary of Labor v.
 Daylight Dairy Products Inc., 779 F.2d 784 (1st Cir.
 1985), the court stated that a manager who meets the 80 hour rule only 76 percent of the time falls short of the requirement to customarily and regularly supervise 80 employee-hours of work.